What is the Market Risk Premium?

 Concepts Used to Determine Market Risk Premium

 - Required market risk premium – the minimum amount investors should accept.
 If an investment’s rate of return is lower than that of the required rate of return, then the investor will not invest.
-It is also called hurdle rate of return.
+It is also called the hurdle rate of return.

 - Expected market risk premium – based on the investor’s return expectation.